kwame-Owusu/Pomodoro/README.md

 the playlist and music can be anything the user desires, just download mp3 version of desired playlist and change the name in the "study music" section in my code. as for the break time, its a good sound that signals the break after each session.

 edit: final-version
-after looking at the design of the app, i was not satisfied, so i went and restructured the code a little, to make it cleaner and also make the design look better and homogeneous
+after looking at the design of the app, i was not satisfied, so i went and restructured the code a little, to make it cleaner and also make the design look better and homogeneous.

 ![image](https://github.com/kwame-Owusu/Pomodoro/assets/98961379/fe73e331-0f8d-455f-b175-130954e85c06)

-the functionalities remain the same
+the functionalities remain the same.